binhe-lab/C037-Cand-auris-adhesin/02-case-studies/02-blast/README.md

 While attending Jan's lecture on BLAST, I realized that in my early try of the PSI-BLAST algorithm, I didn't use it properly -- for PSI-BLAST to realize its power, one needs to run the search iteratively.
 The idea of PSI-BLAST is to use the hits from the previous round (first round is just a regular blastp search) to build a PSSM and then search with that PSSM to achieve higher sensitivity.

 I thus redid this analysis using the N360 amino acids from Hil1 in _C. auris_, setting the E-value cutoff at 1e-5.
 I then required >30% identity for a hit to be included in building the PSSM for the second round.
 Using this approach, I could identify the Hyphal_reg_CWP domains in the Saccharomycetaceae species, such as _S. cerevisiae_.
 They are the ones that I commented on before -- the amino acid sequences are < 30% identical and the protein domain architectures are very different, with the Hyphal_reg_CWP domain in the middle instead of in the N-terminal of the proteins.

+## 2021-10-24 [HB] Als blast
+I'd like to include the homologs count in Figure 1 for the Als family as well.
+To do so, I followed a similar recipe as I did for the Hil family: I chose to use _C. albicans_ Als3's NTD as the query.
+Specifically, I used the refseq protein sequence (XP_710435.2) from aa 53-298 (based on the [Pfam table](http://pfam.xfam.org/protein/Q59L12#tabview=tab0) identifying its Candida_ALS_N domain).
+I used blastp to search this query against the refseq database with E-value cutoff of 1e-5.
+Query coverages are all above 50%.
+I also referenced three other publications that contained partial list of homologs for the Als family, namely Butler _et al._ 2009 (PMID: 19465905), Muñoz _et al._ 2018 (PMID: 30559369) and Linder and Gustafsson 2008 (PMID: 17870620).
+Among the three, the Muñoz 2018 paper appears to have a more stringent criteria for identifying homologs, as its numbers are often much smaller than the other two and my blastp result.
+The other two papers broadly agree with my blastp results.
+I also did the same blast on GRYC for the Nakaseomyces group.
+The outputs from both searches are stored in the `data` folder under their respective subfolder, along with the output for the Hil family.
+The consolidated table is stored in the `output` folder and soft linked to the `04-homologs-property` folder.